Nature-Based Learning and Community

 -

 We use mixed-age groups on purpose.
 There's something that happens when a 3rd grader is watching a 7th grader navigate a challenge — and something else that happens when that 7th grader realizes a younger kid is watching.
-We'll split into lower elementary, upper elementary, and middle school groups for certain lessons and activities, but a good chunk of the day is all together.
+That said, we do split into three groups for certain lessons and activities — Lower Elementary (grades 1–3), Upper Elementary (grades 4–6), and Middle School (grades 7–8).
+A good chunk of the day is still all together.

 -